DNAstack/gatekeeper/README.md

 # DNAstack Gatekeeper

-NOTE: this project is deprecated.
-We are working on a similar product that we hope to release sometime in 2019.
-This new product will support dynamic updates of backends and access policies.
-Until then, this project is a reference implementation for our current federated auth model.

 ## What is it?

 Gatekeeper is an HTTP reverse proxy that accepts JWT tokens that were created and signed by